 Motor Feedback System

 Using I2C the motor speed can be controlled.
-The user can set the motor RPM (or needed on the User Interface then a command is sent through the Raspberry Pi.
+The user can set the motor RPM (or vibration frequency) needed on the User Interface then a command is sent through the Raspberry Pi.
 The command sets the PWM signal that is then changes the speed of the motor accordingly.
 The speed is fixed according to the command by using the readings from the rpm sensor to control PWM signal which in return controls the speed of the motor.
 This makes the system work with most motors since it is controlling the speed according to the reading of the RPM.
 This also ensures that if any fault or damage that the motor receives, won’t affect the speed since the system will increase or decrease the voltage according to the speed.

 Database Design